-Uloric is a medication doctors may prescribe to manage chronic gout.
+Uloric is a medication that doctors may prescribe to manage chronic gout.
 There are ongoing lawsuits against the manufacturer of Uloric, Takeda Pharmaceuticals, for cardiovascular risks associated with Uloric the company failed to disclose.

 Uloric (generic name febuxostat) is a prescription medication used to treat gout.
 Gout is a complex form of arthritis that can cause sudden and severe pain, swelling, and redness in the joints.

 The Risks of Taking Uloric for Gout

-The FDA approved Uloric for the market in 2009, with the requirement that Takeda Pharmaceuticals conduct a safety clinical trial.
+The FDA approved Uloric for the market in 2009, with the requirement that Takeda conducts a clinical safety trial.
 The FDA allowed Takeda to release Uloric with a Warning and Precautions label on the box for potential cardiovascular outcomes.

 - Increased risk of cardiovascular death

 - Increased risk of death by all causes

 - Increased risk of non-fatal stroke